qewfor/musicd/README.md

 Discord Bot (to be) used in the official FuturemanGaming discord server!
 Written in [DV8FromTheWorld/JDA](https://github.com/DV8FromTheWorld/JDA) with possible slight modifications.
-This Bot should use [PhantomBot](https://github.com/PhantomBot/PhantomBot) to retrieve all of its custom commands that can be created/edited/deleted via the native web panel.
-The API connection is established through a WebSocketClient.

 The music is module is powered by [LavaPlayer](https://github.com/sedmelluq/lavaplayer)